BAXTER SPRINGS — The boys from New York flew in to Kansas to play in a baseball tournament and to offer their services to those in need.

 Karlan also said this is a good experience for the boys.
 Karlan said someone had told him the disaster area in Joplin was comparable to 9/11.
 He said it was almost unbelievable.
 Karlan said he had first hand witnessed the destruction of 9/11.
 He said he was watching from an office window as the planes hit the towers.
 Karlan said at first they thought it was unreal.
 He said he and his co-workers thought it looked like they were filming a movie and then they learned the truth.

-Karlan said the boys plan on volunteering where they can in the morning and afternoons over the weekend and will be in Joplin until Monday.
+Karlan said the boys plan on volunteering where they can in the morning and afternoons over the weekend and were in Joplin until Monday.